-The Funds may make secured loans of their portfolio securities; however, securities loans will not be made if, as a result, the aggregate amount of all outstanding securities loans by a Fund exceeds 331/3% of its total assets (including the market value of collateral received).
-For purposes of complying with each Fund's investment policies and restrictions, collateral received in connection with securities loans is deemed an asset of the Fund to the extent required by law.
-The Funds continue to receive dividends or interest, as applicable, on the securities loaned and simultaneously earns either interest on the investment of the cash collateral or fee income if the loan is otherwise collateralized.
+The Fund may make secured loans of its portfolio securities; however, securities loans will not be made if, as a result, the aggregate amount of all outstanding securities loans by the Fund exceeds 331⁄2% of its total assets (including the market value of collateral received).
+For purposes of complying with the Fund's investment policies and restrictions, collateral received in connection with securities loans is deemed an asset of the Fund to the extent required by law.
+The Fund continues to receive dividends or interest, as applicable, on the securities loaned and simultaneously earns either interest on the investment of the cash collateral or fee income if the loan is otherwise collateralized.

-To the extent a Fund engages in securities lending, securities loans will be made to broker-dealers that the Adviser believes to be of relatively high credit standing pursuant to agreements requiring that the loans continuously be collateralized by cash, liquid securities, or shares of other investment companies with a value at least equal to the market value of the loaned securities.
-As with other extensions of credit, the Funds bear the risk of delay in the recovery of the securities and of loss of rights in the collateral should the borrower fail financially.
-The Funds also bear the entire risk of loss on any reinvested collateral received in connection with securities lending.
+To the extent the Fund engages in securities lending, securities loans will be made to broker-dealers that the Adviser or Sub-Adviser believes to be of relatively high credit standing pursuant to agreements requiring that the loans continuously be collateralized by cash, liquid securities, or shares of other investment companies with a value at least equal to the market value of the loaned securities.
+As with other extensions of credit, the Fund bears the risk of delay in the recovery of the securities and of loss of rights in the collateral should the borrower fail financially.
+The Fund also bears the entire risk of loss on any reinvested collateral received in connection with securities lending.

 Voting rights or rights to consent with respect to the loaned securities pass to the borrower.
-Each Fund has the right to call loans at any time on reasonable notice.
-However, each Fund bears the risk of delay in the return of the security, impairing the Fund's ability to vote on such matters.
-The Adviser will retain lending agents on behalf of each Fund based on a percentage of the Fund's return on its securities lending.
-The Funds may also pay various fees in connection with securities loans, including shipping fees and custodian fees.
-The costs of lending securities are not reflected in the Funds' Annual Fund Operating Expenses.
+The Fund has the right to call loans at any time on reasonable notice.
+However, the Fund bears the risk of delay in the return of the security, impairing the Fund's ability to vote on such matters.
+The Adviser or Sub-Adviser will retain lending agents on behalf of the Fund based on a percentage of the Fund's return on its securities lending.
+The Fund may also pay various fees in connection with securities loans, including shipping fees and custodian fees.
+The costs of lending securities are not reflected in the Fund's Annual Fund Operating Expenses.